 Research efforts by soil scientists in Maryland have demonstrated that shallow water sediments undergo pedogenic processes and are systematically distributed across the subaqueous landscape (Demas and Rabenhorst, 2001).
 Over the past 10 years, NRCS soil scientists have shown that these areas can be inventoried using procedures established by the National Cooperative Soil Survey.
 NOAA’s Coastal and Marine Ecological Classification Standard (CMECS) has adopted the NCSS nomenclature for classifying the sub-benthic environment, and this system is currently in review by the Federal Geographic Data Committee as a national standard.

-Field Notes (Download Zip File Here) and pedon descriptions will be collected at particular Locations (Download Zip File Here) throughout Barnegat Bay to document the differing soil types and landforms.
+Field Notes (Download Field Notes Zip File) and pedon descriptions were collected at particular locations (Download Locations Zip File) throughout Barnegat Bay to document the differing soil types and landforms.

-A soil survey database (NASIS) will be built using the bay field note documentation and laboratory analysis to support publication of the soil survey.
-All of the information presented here on this website is preliminary and subject to change upon final correlation and publication of the Barnegat Bay Subaqueous Soil Survey.
+A soil survey database (NASIS) was built using the bay field note documentation and laboratory analysis to support publication of the soil survey.

 Barnegat Bay Subaqueous Soil Survey Now Available Online!